thompsonate/natethompson.io/_posts/2019-03-23-nstableview-drag-and-drop.md

 You can now drag from the left table view into other apps!
 Try dragging cells into TextEdit or Messages.

-{% include section.html name="🍊Dropping on a Table View to Insert" %}
+{% include section.html name="🍊 Dropping on a Table View to Insert" %}
 ---
 Now you need to set up the right table view to accept drops on it.
 First, add this line to `viewDidLoad()` in `RightTableViewController`:
 ```swift